We use cookies to offer you a better experience and analyse site traffic.

 Employment

-A UK employment judge has described Jeremy’s written submissions as “elegantly crafted and impassioned” and commented that Jeremy cross-examines “skilfully”.
+A UK Employment Judge in 2024 described his written submissions as “elegantly crafted and impassioned” and his cross-examination as “skilful”.

-Jeremy is currently acting for a South African NGO in contemplated applications to the Court of Arbitration for Sport and the European Court of Human Rights on the legality of race quotas in netball.
+Jeremy has also advised (as junior counsel) a South African NGO on contemplated international employment litigation concerning race-based selection policies in netball, including potential applications to the Court of Arbitration for Sport and the European Court of Human Rights.

 Public law, judicial review and human rights

-• Chang v Minister of Justice and Correctional Services and Others; Forum de Monitoria do Orcamento v Chang and Others 2020 (2) SACR 70 (GJ) (South Africa’s extradition, constitutional, and administrative law obligations concerning the former minister of finance of Mozambique)
+• Chang v Minister of Justice and Correctional Services and Others; Forum de Monitoria do Orcamento v Chang and Others 2020 (2) SACR 70 (GJ) – on South Africa’s constitutional and administrative obligations in relation to extradition.

-• Porritt v Head of JHB Medium Correctional Facility and Others; In Re: S v Porritt and Another [2020] ZAGPJHC 266 (30 January 2020) (Awaiting trial prisoner’s access to legal representation)
+• Porritt v Head of JHB Medium Correctional Facility and Others; In Re: S v Porritt and Another [2020] ZAGPJHC 266 – on the rights of pre-trial detainees to legal representation

-• Gray Moodliar Inc v Nelson Mandela Bay Metropolitan Municipality and Another [2019] 10 BLLR 1163 (ECG) (interplay between contract, administrative and municipal law)
+• Gray Moodliar Inc v Nelson Mandela Bay Metropolitan Municipality and Another [2019] 10 BLLR 1163 (ECG) – on the interplay between contract, administrative, and municipal law.

 Areas of Expertise